SkrCarlos/BMI-Calculator-App/README.md

-# imc_calculator
+# BMI Calculator

-A new Flutter project.
+A BMI calculator app built with Flutter